GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-105/index.md

 Chrome 105 beta was released on August 4, 2022 and is expected to become the stable version in late August, 2022.

-## Remove WebSQL in non-secure contexts
+## Remove Web SQL in non-secure contexts

-WebSQL in non-secure contexts is deprecated.
+Web SQL in non-secure contexts is deprecated and developers trying to use the feature under these circumstances will see a warning in the Issues panel.
 The Web SQL Database standard was first proposed in April 2009 and abandoned in November 2010.
 Gecko never implemented this feature and WebKit deprecated it in 2019.
-The W3C encourages [Web Storage](https://developer.mozilla.org//docs/Web/API/Web_Storage_API) and [IndexedDb](https://developer.mozilla.org//docs/Web/API/IndexedDB_API) for those needing alternatives.
+The W3C encourages [Web Storage](https://developer.mozilla.org//docs/Web/API/Web_Storage_API) and [IndexedDB](https://developer.mozilla.org//docs/Web/API/IndexedDB_API) for those needing alternatives.

+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/unDM9iaTcPDbedQ3dL84.png", alt="Chrome DevTools Issues panel with a warning that reads Web SQL in non-secure contexts is deprecated and will be removed in M107.
+Please use Web Storage or Indexed Database.", width="800", height="158" %}

-Developers should expect that WebSQL itself will be deprecated and removed when usage is low enough.
-For more information, see [Deprecating Web SQL](/blog/deprecating-web-sql).
+Developers should expect that Web SQL itself will be deprecated and removed when usage is low enough.

 ## CSS default keyword is disallowed in custom identifiers